BoomTech-LLC/Boom-File-Upload/README.md

 # boom-file-upload

-> File Upload Handler.
-Whic will allow you to create file upload system with multiple file uploads by couple clicks and view for uploaded files.,
+> The File Upload Handler will allow you to create a file upload system with the option of uploading multiple files in a couple of clicks and viewing them,

 [![NPM](https://img.shields.io/npm/v/boom-file-upload.svg)](https://www.npmjs.com/package/boom-file-upload) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)